petrusxz/generator-ionfire/README.md

 ## Requirements

-Before we get started with our template generation, make sure to create your project on [Firebase] (https://console.firebase.google.com/u/0/) and add the platforms for the app authentication.
+Before we get started with our template generation, make sure to create your project on [Firebase](https://console.firebase.google.com/u/0/) and add the platforms for the app authentication.

 Remember to activate the authentication methods (Email/Password, Google and Facebook).

 You'll also have to activate the Cloud Firestore in the Database tab to be able to run the app.

-Consult the [Firebase Documentation] (https://firebase.google.com/docs/), just in case.
+Consult the [Firebase Documentation](https://firebase.google.com/docs/), just in case.

 ## Getting Started with your ionfire Project